mobify/pikabu/README.md

 #### appendTo

-default: null
+default: $('.pikabu')

 Specify the element Pikabu will be appended to.
-By default Pikabu will be appended to the lockup container.
-If you want it to be appended outside the lockup container, specify that element here.
+By default Pikabu will be appended the container with a class name `pikabu`.
+If you want it to be appended to a different element, specify that element here.

 ```js
 $('#myPikabu').pikabu({